Why are we doing a Tairāwhiti wellbeing survey?

 The survey has gone through independent cognitive testing to ensure respondents fully understand the questions and can answer them accurately.

-The data will be combined to provide wellbeing insights about Te Tairāwhiti and these will be made publicly available.
-Insights will support our whānau, communities and organisations to better understand what the wellbeing of our region looks like at a collective level – from what you tell us in the survey.
-The survey findings will help us understand the needs of our communities and to make well-informed investment decisions.
+Insights are supporting our whānau, communities and organisations to better understand what the wellbeing of our region looks like at a collective level.
+The survey findings are helping Trust tairāwhiti to understand the needs of our communities and to make well-informed investment decisions.
 The Trust’s ultimate aspiration is to enhance the collective wellbeing of Tairāwhiti and having accurate data is an essential foundation for this.

 How often will the Trust carry out the Tairāwhiti Wellbeing Survey?